 Northern Dynasty Minerals Ltd. is a mineral exploration and development company based in Vancouver, Canada, which holds indirect interests in 650 square miles of mineral claims in southwest Alaska, USA.
 Northern Dynasty's principal asset is a 50% interest in the Pebble Partnership, owner of the Pebble Copper-Gold-Molybdenum Project.
 The Pebble Project is an advanced-stage initiative to develop one of the most important mineral resources in the world.

 President & CEO

-No regulatory authority accepts responsibility for the adequacy or
+No regulatory authority accepts responsibility for the adequacy or accuracy of this release.

-this news release.
+Northern Dynasty is solely and entirely responsible for the contents of this news release.
 No other party, including any parties which have an interest in the project, are in any way responsible for the contents hereof.

 Forward Looking Information and other Cautionary Factors